pauby/ChocoPackages/automatic/yubikey-piv-manager/README.md

 PIV is primarily used for non-web applications.
 It has built-in support under Windows, and can be used on OS X and Linux via the OpenSC project.

+**NOTE**: Yubikey uses letters after some versions (so you might get 1.4.2g).
+This doesn't work for versions here so the letter is converted to its ASCII value.
+So if Yubikeys version is 1.4.2g then the version here will be 1.4.2.103 (as 103 is the ASCII value for g).

 **NOTE**: This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.